-Board of Education of the Whitesboro Central School District September 7, 2023

-District continuously complies with such covenant; and under the Code, interest on the Note is not a specific preference item for purposes of the federal alternative minimum tax, however for tax years beginning after December 31, 2022, interest on the Note is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
+Board of Education of the Whitesboro Central School District June 26, 2025 decisions, interest on the Note is excludable from gross income for federal income tax purposes under Section 103 of the Code and will continue to be so excluded if the School District continuously complies with such covenant; and under the Code, interest on the Note is not a specific preference item for purposes of the federal alternative minimum tax; however, interest on the Note is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
 I express no opinion regarding other Federal income tax consequences caused by the receipt or accrual of interest on the Note.
 Further, in my opinion, interest on the Note is exempt from New York State and New York City personal income taxes under existing statutes.